Car Transport Insurance

-Although we have checked that each partner carries adequate insurance cover for your vehicle, we recommend you check the operators insurance policy before handing over your vehicle for transportation.
+Although we regularly check that each of our partners carries adequate insurance cover for your vehicle, we recommend you check the operator's insurance policy before handing over your vehicle for transportation.

 Insurance needs for car transporter companies

 Traditionally, motor trade insurances for car transporter companies are split between: Road Risks which includes the minimum cover which satisfies the requirement for compulsory motor insurance cover and Garage or Premises Risk, which is a combination of property, liability and financial loss covers.

 Where Road Risks only cover is required, the insurers will issue a policy and certificate of insurance.
 There is a relatively small market for the type of motor trader who only requires Road Risks cover.
 These are generally small businesses, in many cases, operating from home.
 Where the policyholder requires Garage or Premises Risks to be covered, there are several methods that can be used: an "Internal Risks" policy which complements the Road Risks cover by providing Public Liability cover and Damage Cover to Vehicles when they are on the premises and not in RTA situations a Comprehensive Road and Garage Policy which brings both Road Risks and Internal Risks into one policy, usually providing extra covers, not available where Road Risks and Internal Risks are insured separately a Combined Policy, similar to those issued to non-motor risks with sections covering: Road Risks Property-Including Vehicles on the Business Premises.